ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.device-reminder/README.md

 - **Alexa devices**: all previously created alexas are listed here and can be added by clicking
 - **sayit ID**: all previously created sayit devices are listed here and can be added by clicking
 - **whatsapp User**: all previously created whatsapp users are listed here and can be added by clicking
 - **Telegram username**: Here all available Telegram Users are displayed and can be assigned to the device by clicking on them.
+The respective instance is indicated in the [square] brackets.

     **If no names should be displayed:**
     Check, if the entry under "telegram.X.communicate.users" (the X stands for the respective instance, e.g. 0) contains the following structure: "{"ID IN NUMBERS":{"firstName": "User1"}}", if not it can be easily adjusted.
 The adapter searches for both **firstName** and **userName**.
 You can decide which name you want to use.
 Only either the **firstName** or the **userName** can be selected!